 The Chiapas Media Project is now a project of the Americas Media Initiative.

-The Chiapas Media Project (CMP) was an award winning, bi-national partnership that providee video equipment, computers and training enabling marginalized indigenous communities in Southern Mexico to create their own media.
+The Chiapas Media Project (CMP) was an award winning, bi-national partnership that provided video equipment, computers and training enabling marginalized indigenous communities in Southern Mexico to create their own media.

-Begun 1998, CMP instructors worked in close collaboration with autonomous Zapatista communities.
-Indigenous youth with little formal education, and often working without reliable electricity, have produced videos on agricultural collectives, fair trade coffee, women’s collectives, autonomous education, traditional healing and the history of their struggle for land.
+Founded in 1998, CMP instructors worked in close collaboration with autonomous Zapatista communities.
+Indigenous youth with little formal education, and often working without reliable electricity, produced videos on agricultural collectives, fair trade coffee, women’s collectives, autonomous education, traditional healing, and the history of their struggle for land.

 Over the years CMP has been funded in part by:

 Angelica Foundation • Daniele Agostino Foundation • Chace Fund • Funding Exchange • Fund for Global Human Rights • Goldman Environmental • Foundation Global • Fund for Human Rights • Honor the Earth Fund • John D. and Catherine T. MacArthur Foundation • Joshua Mailman Foundation • Peace Development Fund • Reebok Human Rights Award • Riverside Sharing Fund • Solidago Foundation • Unitarian Universalist Service Committee • US-Mexico Fund for Culture Vanguard Foundation • William H. Donner Foundation